CemGEMS web app

 - Advanced cements: limestone-calcined clay cement (CEM-LC3), calcium sulfoaluminate (CSA-C) cement, belite ye'elimite ferrite (BYF-C) cement, and calcium aluminate (CAC-Fe) cement;

-- Adjust temperature, pressure, water/binder mass ratio, reaction extent, mineralogical and/or chemical composition, and other inputs;
+Adjust temperature, pressure, water/binder mass ratio, reaction extent (degree), mineralogical and/or chemical composition of cement recipe, its materials (Cement, SCM, Salts), their constituents, and other inputs;

-- Compare initial and final volumes, masses, densities, etc. for equilibrated and residual parts separately or as totals;
+- Compare initial and final volumes, masses, densities, etc. for equilibrated and residual parts of cement recipe separately or as totals;

-- keep recipes, processes and plots in your local and/or remote user profile, and do many other useful things (see Tutorial).
+- Store your recipes, processes and results in your local and/or remote user profile, retrievable in web browsers running on multiple devices;

 Behind the scenes¶